LBCA Declares October 15th Global Lobular Breast Cancer Awareness Day

 Because the tumors are often not seen in imaging, lobular breast cancer is often only diagnosed once tumors are larger than 2cms, and sometimes when it has already metastasized.
 Further impeding treatment development, lobular carcinoma patients are often excluded from clinical trials because participation criteria requires that a participant’s tumors can be seen and measured.
 While studies have confirmed lobular breast cancer is a distinct subtype that behaves differently from other non-lobular carcinomas, not enough is known yet about lobular breast cancer so it is treated the same as other non-lobular tumors.

-LBCA Executive Director Laurie Hutcheson, a 5-year ILC survivor and patient advocate said, “We are declaring this day to raise awareness of lobular breast cancer because more people need to know that breast cancer has types and about lobular breast cancer and its troubling characteristics.
-We need more people to join our clamor for more research to find better ways to detect ILC and specific ways to treat it, which the hundreds of thousands of individuals with lobular breast cancer worldwide deserve.
-It is not okay that we have insufficient imaging mechanisms to ensure ILC can be caught early and that it is treated just like the more common but different breast cancer.”
-Hutcheson continued, “To improve outcomes, we need better methods to detect ILC and treatments that are ILC-specific in order to eradicate it.”
+LBCA Executive Director Laurie Hutcheson, a 6-year ILC survivor and patient advocate said, “We are declaring this day to raise awareness of lobular breast cancer because more people need to know that breast cancer has types, and specifically about lobular breast cancer and its troubling characteristics.
+We hope more people will join our call for more research to find better ways to detect ILC and specific ways to treat it, which the hundreds of thousands of individuals with lobular breast cancer worldwide deserve.
+It is not okay that we have insufficient imaging mechanisms to detect and monitor ILC and no specific treatment at all.”

-The October 15th Global Lobular Breast Cancer Awareness Day campaign includes partnerships around the globe including other patient advocate groups in Canada, Europe, Australia, and elsewhere.
+The October 15th Global Lobular Breast Cancer Awareness Day campaign is built on collaborations among other patient advocates and researchers around the globe including groups in Canada, Europe, Australia, and elsewhere.

-To learn more and how your organization can participate sign up here to receive campaign participation information.
+To learn more and how you and/or your organization can participate sign up here to receive campaign participation information.

 Share this article: